Shwetak Patel: Professional career

-Patel’s research is broadly in the areas of ubiquitous computing, human-computer interaction, and user interface software and technology.
+Patel's research is broadly in the areas of ubiquitous computing, human-computer interaction, and user interface software and technology.
 He has published over 50 articles since 2003 and has received numerous best paper awards.
 Patel focuses on developing easy-to-deploy sensing technologies, activity recognition, and applications for energy monitoring.
 He also has developed novel interaction techniques for mobile devices, mobile sensing systems, and wireless sensor platforms, many of which in collaboration with Microsoft Research, where is also a visiting researcher.
 Dr. Patel's primary research has been in building low-cost and easy-to-deploy sensing systems, which he calls Infrastructure Mediated Sensing.
 These approaches leverage utility infrastructures in a home to support whole-house sensing.

 Patel co-founded a company called Zensi, Inc., while he was a graduate student at Georgia Tech.
 Zensi was a demand-side energy monitoring solutions provider.
 In 2010, Zensi was acquired by Belkin, Inc in 2010 for an undisclosed sum.
 This acquisition resulted in numerous awards for Patel, including making the cover of Seattle Business magazine, newsmaker of the year by TechFlash, and was named one of the top 10 start up stories of 2010 by TechFlash.

-Dr. Patel has also received international recognition for his work, including the MacArthur Fellowship in 2011, the MIT Technology Review TR-35 award in 2009, the Microsoft Research Faculty Fellowship in 2011, the 2011 India Abroad Face of the Future award, and the Sloan Fellowship in 2012.
+Patel has also received international recognition for his work, including the MacArthur Fellowship in 2011, the MIT Technology Review TR-35 award in 2009, the Microsoft Research Faculty Fellowship in 2011, the 2011 India Abroad Face of the Future award, and the Sloan Fellowship in 2012.
 His work was featured in the cover story of Wired Magazine, and his past work on camera blocking technology was also honored by the New York Times as a top technology of the year in 2005.
 He also has numerous other articles appearing in the popular media on his inventions.

 In 2017 he became a Fellow of the Association for Computing Machinery.